 Dave Simmons spent years as a prosecutor inside the Broward County State Attorney's Office — the same office that will handle your case.
 He knows exactly how these cases are evaluated, where they break down, and how to intervene before charges are even filed.
 That inside knowledge is now working for you.

-Under Florida Statutes § 812.014, petit theft is committed when a person knowingly takes someone else’s property with the intent to deprive them.
+Under Florida Statutes § 812.014, petit theft, commonly referred to as "petty theft," is committed when a person knowingly takes someone else’s property with the intent to deprive them.
 Theft of property valued under $100 is classified as a second-degree misdemeanor, while theft of property valued between $100 and $749.99 is a first-degree misdemeanor.

 Charge Statute Reference Property Value Max Penalty